 [If you are concerned about an upcoming drug test, check out some our articles on methods people routinely use to reduce the risk of testing positive for cannabinoids].

 Where to Buy CBD Oil UK

 Although the MHRA ruling should improve the quality and standard of CBD in the UK market, it is still best to focus on reputable companies with an established reputation in the industry.

-Elixinol, for example, is a world-renowned CBD seller and their oil tinctures have been featured in publications such as CNN, National Geographic, Newsweek, and CBS, just to name a few.
+Provacan , for example, is a world-renowned CBD seller and their oil tinctures have been featured in dozens of publications.
+CBD in general has received lots of coverage in new sites such as CNN, National Geographic, Newsweek, and CBS, just to name a few.

-The company was founded by Paul Benhaim, who has been involved in hemp and cannabis industries since 1991.
-As well as selling CBD oil in the UK, Elixinol also offers hemp oil liposomes, Respira hemp oil, and balm.
+The company was founded by CiiTech, a leading research organization in the hemp and cannabis field.
+As well as selling CBD oil in the UK, Provacan also offers hemp oil liposomes, Respira hemp oil, and balm.